streemtech/docker-postfix/README.md

 [Amazon's documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/mail-from.html) on how the domain can be configured.

-Your configuration would be as follows (example data):
+Your configuration would be as follows (example data, these key *will not work*):

 ```shell script
 RELAYHOST=email-smtp.eu-central-1.amazonaws.com:587